 3. Don’t delay catheterizing when you need to.

-Pressure builds as the Indiana pouch fills, which can make it more difficult to insert your catheter.
+Pressure builds as the Indiana pouch fills, making it more difficult to insert your catheter.
 Michele learned firsthand how that can cause some panic and concern.
 The most important thing is to follow the catheterization regimen your doctor prescribes.
 This will typically involve catheterizing through the stoma every few hours.

 This Bladder Cancer Survivor Isn’t Just Surviving; She’s Thriving